History of Estonia: Early Middle Ages

 The name "Estonia" occurs first in a form of Aestii in the 1st century AD by Tacitus; however, it might have indicated Baltic tribes living in the area.
 In the Scandinavian sagas (9th century) the term started to be used to indicate the Estonians.

-Ptolemy in his Geography III in the middle of the 2nd century CE mentions the Osilians among other dwellers on the Baltic shore.
+Ptolemy in his Geography III in the middle of the 2nd century AD mentions the Osilians among other dwellers on the Baltic shore.

 According to the 5th-century Roman historian Cassiodorus, the people known to Tacitus as Aestii were the Estonians.
 The extent of their territory in early medieval times is disputed, but the nature of their religion is not.
-They were known to the Scandinavians as experts in wind-magic, as were the Lapps (known at the time as Finns) in the North.
+They were known to the Scandinavians as experts in wind-magic, as were the Sami people (known at the time as Finns) in the North.
 Cassiodorus mentions Estonia in his book V. Letters 1–2 dating from the 6th century.

-The Chudes, as mentioned by a monk Nestor in the earliest Kyivan Rus chronicles, were the Ests or Esthonians.
+The Chud people, mentioned in early Rus' chronicles, starting with the Primary Chronicle, are thought to be the Ests or Esthonians by some historians.

 In the 1st centuries AD political and administrative subdivisions began to emerge in Estonia.
 Two larger subdivisions appeared: the parish (kihelkond) and the county (maakond).
 The parish consisted of several villages.
 Nearly all parishes had at least one fortress.
 The defense of the local area was directed by the highest official, the parish elder.
 The county was composed of several parishes, also headed by an elder.
 By the 13th century the following major counties had developed in Estonia: Saaremaa (Osilia), Läänemaa (Rotalia or Maritima), Harjumaa (Harria), Rävala (Revalia), Virumaa (Vironia), Järvamaa (Jervia), Sakala (Saccala), and Ugandi (Ugaunia).

 Varbola Stronghold was one of the largest circular rampart fortresses and trading centers built in Estonia, Harju County (Harria) at the time.

 In the 11th century the Scandinavians are frequently chronicled as combating the Vikings from the eastern shores of the Baltic Sea.

 With the rise of Christianity, centralized authority in Scandinavia and Germany eventually led to the Baltic crusades.

 The east Baltic world was transformed by military conquest: first the Livs, Letts and Estonians, then the Prussians and the Finns underwent defeat, baptism, military occupation and sometimes extermination by groups of Germans, Danes and Swedes.